Eau Sauvage Parfum (2017) by Dior

 1

-That's just like me.
-But I suspect that people who have been wearing Eau Sauvage for a long time (about 40 years in my case) have internalised its DNA, so to speak.
-The perfume is now a late descendant, and you can hardly tell if it's related.
-Presumably on purpose, because new, younger consumers are to be addressed, who then rediscover the old fragrance and its qualities.
-I have the impression that many people only get to know the original scent through the perfume.
+I felt the same way.
+But I suspect that anyone who has been wearing Eau Sauvage for a long time (for me, about 40 years) has internalized its DNA, so to speak.
+The perfume is now a later descendant, with hardly any resemblance left.
+Probably on purpose, as they want to appeal to new, younger consumers who will then, in a roundabout way, rediscover the old scent and its qualities.
+I actually have the impression that many people are now getting to know the original scent only through the perfume.

 FittleworthFittleworth 5 years ago